Joining St George in Year 7

 - Primary School Teaching – a number of our staff teach regularly at our feeder schools, further strengthening links between the schools

-- Open Evening - each year we open the school for parents and pupils who would like to have a look around, see all of our facilities and meet our staff.
-This year our Open Evening is on THURSDAY 4TH OCTOBER 2018 at 5.30pm
+- Open Evening - each year we open the school one evening in October for parents and pupils who would like to have a look around, see all of our facilities and meet our staff.

-- Open Morning – we also hold an Open Morning, allowing families to visit the college on a regular working day.
-This year, our Open Morning is on THURSDAY 10th OCTOBER 2018, 9AM-10.30AM.
-Please telephone 02380 322603 to book a tour if you would like to visit at this time
+- Open Morning – we also hold Open Mornings, allowing families to visit the college on a regular working day.

-- Year 6 End of Year Celebration - we also hold a celebratory Mass and “It’s A Knockout” tournament for our Catholic feeder schools every July.
-This academic year, our celebration takes place on FRIDAY 28TH JUNE 2019
+- Year 6 End of Year Celebration - we hold a celebratory Mass and “It’s A Knockout” tournament for our Catholic feeder schools every summer.

 - Year 6 Induction Visits - Each Year 6 child who has secured a placed at St George is either visited in the summer term by transition staff, or invited in to our college, to talk about what things they are looking forward to and what they might be nervous about